 On your trip to London, you cannot miss the famous theatres and their great musicals in the West End, shows aimed at all audiences: children, teenagers and adults alike.

-To find the best offer on tickets for the latest shows and West End classics, I suggest that you search and book on the website of Encore Tickets, where you can find many special offers for family shows and London attractions to make your time in the capital an experience you will never forget.
+To find the best offer on tickets for the latest shows and West End classics, I suggest that you search on the internet and book online, where you can find many special offers for family shows and London attractions to make your time in the capital an experience you will never forget.

 What do you think of these suggestions for a perfect weekend in the West End of London?
 What activities do you recommend?